esi-neuroscience/acme/doc/source/classifier_tutorial.rst

     with ParallelMap(bootstrap_model_accuracy, X_test, y_test, seeds, n_inputs=nboot, write_worker_results=False,result_shape=(None,3)) as pmap:
         results = pmap.compute()

-    cluster_cleanup(client) # close the cluster if you dont need it anymore
+    cluster_cleanup(client) # close the cluster if you don't need it anymore

 We now have a distribution of accuracies for each classifier.
 This means we can calculate a confidence interval for each classifier.

 .. code-block:: python